All Episodes

 It's horrifying.

-Then the woman he's listening to says, Oh, and they were Pakistani or looked like it.
+Then the woman he's listening to says, oh, and they were Pakistani or looked like it.

-They don't actually care.
+No, I don't actually care.

-It's not a dog whistle, I'm stating it.
+It's not a dog whistle.

-I'm just outright saying.
+I'm just outright saying it.

 So that's the current news that's going on in Britain.